gkowalski/notes/README.md

 - `notes`
   - Opens the dated file in your configured `EDITOR`

+- `notes -d` is the same as notes , but first appends a current date stamp to the file

 That's really all there is to it.
 With the above 3 ways of adding notes you'll find yourself adding all sorts of different types of notes with very little friction.
 I encourage you to check out [just how short the source